gdabli/First-Docker-Kubernetes-project/README.md

-# First-Kubernetes-project
+# First-Kubernetes-Project
-simple docker project to learn kubernetes and deployment creation
+Simple project to learn kubernetes and its features.

 ### Useful kubectl commands
 `kubectl get nodes`- get list of all nodes along with master<br />